 Once selected you can also provide an alias for the target class name and attribute.
 This is in cases where the attribute selected holds value for some other class.
 For example you have a Patient Object which has an attribute Security Key on whose value you want to filter the instances.
 However from a business perspective, the actual value in the Security Key is the value of the Study Id to which the patient belongs.
 In this case even though the security filter is set for the Patient based on the security key attribute, however in business sense the filtering is happening at the Study Id Level.
 Hence you can provide this alias which will be used to determine the protection elements on which the user has been granted access.

 Once everything is selected, pressing the Add filter will create the filter.
-Once the filter is created a filtering SQL is generated and displayed back to the user.
-Note that this field is kept editable to allow users to modify the SQL in case if they want to optimize it further.
+Once the filter is created filtering SQL are generated and displayed back to the user.
+The generated SQL are for User and Group level filtering.
+Note that these fields are kept editable to allow users to modify the SQLs in case if they want to optimize it further.
+The SQL generated for user will be used if instance level security is being done for user level.
+The SQL generated for Group will be used when instance level security is being doing for group level.
+Both the SQL are different and special attention has to be paid while editing any of the SQL filter query.

 Creating Protection Element